MEISNER TECHNIQUE LEVEL ONE (no pre-requisites)

 Actors build their skills with emotional preparation through monologue work using Edgar Lee Masters’ Spoon River Anthology.

-Actors Bridge Ensemble refund policy: There are no cash refunds after classes commence.
+Actors Bridge Ensemble refund policy: For the Meisner Series: there are no cash refunds after classes commence.
 Any student who withdraws after this time will be issued a transferable credit good for up to one year.
+We can make no transfers after the student has attended 2 or more classes.
+For classes outside the Meisner Series, there are no refunds after classes commence.

 Our first Meisner class begins by teaching you basic concepts and encouraging your instinct and our sixth is for advanced students, with an emphasis on individual performance and longer scenes.